12 Comments That Would Be Welcomed by the Chronically Ill

 © 2017 Toni Bernhard.
 Thank you for reading my work.

-I’m the author of three books: How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015); How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013); and How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and their Caregivers (2010).
-Visit www.tonibernhard.com for more.
-I'm active on Facebook, Pinterest, and Twitter.
+I’m the author of three books: How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and Their Caregivers (Second Edition) 2018; How to Live Well with Chronic Pain and Illness: A Mindful Guide (2015); and How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013).
+All of my books are available in audio format from Amazon, audible.com, and iTunes.
+Visit www.tonibernhard.com for more information.